 Common Core of Data

-The Common Core of Data (CCD) is the primary database of the National Center for Education Statistics’ (NCES) primary database on public elementary and secondary education in the United States.
+The Common Core of Data (CCD) is the primary database of the National Center for Education Statistics (NCES) on public elementary and secondary education in the United States.
 It is a comprehensive, annual, national statistical database of all public elementary and secondary schools and school districts containing data designed to be comparable across all states.
 This database can be used to select samples for other NCES surveys and provide basic information and descriptive statistics on public elementary and secondary schools and schooling in general.

 Current Population Survey

 The Current Population Survey (CPS) is a monthly survey of about 54,000 households conducted by the U.S. Census Bureau for the Bureau of Labor Statistics.
 The CPS is the primary source of labor force statistics on the U.S. population.
 In addition, supplemental questionnaires are used to provide further information about the U.S. population.
 The March supplement (also known as the Annual Social and Economic [ASEC] supplement) contains detailed questions on topics such as income, employment, and educational attainment; additional questions, such as items on disabilities, have also been included.
-In the July supplement, items on computer and internet use are the principal focus.
-The October supplement also contains some questions about computer and internet use, but most of its questions relate to school enrollment and school characteristics.
+The October supplement contains questions on school enrollment and school characteristics.

 CPS samples are initially selected based on results from the decennial census and are periodically updated to reflect new housing construction.
 The current sample design for the main CPS, last revised in July 2015, includes about 74,000 households.
 Each month, about 54,000 of the 74,000 households are interviewed.
 Information is obtained each month from those in the household who are 15 years of age and over, and demographic data are collected for children 0–14 years of age.
 In addition, supplemental questions regarding school enrollment are asked about eligible household members age 3 and over in the October CPS supplement.

 In January 1992, the CPS educational attainment variable was changed.
-The “Highest grade attended” and “Year completed” questions were replaced by the question “What is the highest level of school . . . has completed or the highest degree . . . has received?”
+The “Highest grade attended” and “Year completed” questions were replaced by the question “What is the highest level of school ... has completed or the highest degree ... has received?”
 Thus, for example, while the old questions elicited data for those who completed more than 4 years of high school, the new question elicited data for those who were high school completers, i.e., those who graduated from high school with a diploma as well as those who completed high school through equivalency programs, such as a GED program.
 For more information about how the variable changes affected the calculation of event and status dropout rates, see Kaufman, Alt, and Chapman (2004).

 Each October, the CPS includes supplemental questions on the enrollment status of the population age 3 years and over as part of the monthly basic survey on labor force participation.
 In addition to gathering the information on school enrollment, with the limitations on accuracy as noted below under “School Enrollment,” the survey data permit calculations of dropout rates.
 Both status and event dropout rates are tabulated from the October CPS.
 Event rates describe the proportion of students who leave school each year without completing a high school program.
 Status rates provide cumulative data on dropouts among all young adults within a specified age range.
 Status rates are higher than event rates because they include all dropouts ages 16 through 24, regardless of when they last attended school.